 The mower fires right up and soon I’m trundling along the yard quickly filling up the grass catcher with a fine mix of green clippings and chopped leaves, mostly from the sycamore.
-I let the catcher run full, disgorging much of the clippings back onto the lawn before stopping in front of the pile to empty several loads to cover the stalks and stems that rise above the rest.
+I let the catcher run full, disgorging much of the clippings back onto the lawn before stopping in front of the pile to empty successive loads to cover the stalks and stems that rise above the rotting base.

 I finish up the mowing as the sun lowers.
 The lawn is now swept clean of leaf litter, a verdant green stage upon which the leaves will soon fall en masse.

 I’m pleased to front-load my pile with so much “hot” green fixin’s, but worry that once buried under the crush of coming leaves it might turn anaerobic and begin to rot.
 So after I park the mower back inside the shed, I dead-head some of the more wispy spent flowers and add their brown, hollowed-out stalks to the top of the pile.
 The tangly mess will create pockets of air that allow life to breathe into the base of my pile.